Maternal & Child Health

 This course equips students with the theoretical knowledge and applied practices to be activists in public health who can lead others to face challenges.
 In addition to understanding leadership theory and analyzing public health cases, the course includes an experiential learning process, ideal for public health professionals who aspire to be effective leaders for change.
 Students will work in teams to understand theory and apply practical tools to mobilize groups to achieve results.

-SPH MC 759: Research Methods for Perinatal and Early Childhood Epidemiology
+SPH MC 759: Perinatal and Child Health Epidemiology

 Issues related to the perinatal period from the framework of epidemiologic methods will be examined in this course through critical review of epidemiologic studies and exploration of measurement, design and data for this population.
 The course will examine the effect of social conditions, perinatal exposures and programmatic strategies for maternal and infant health.
 Participants will review various sources of perinatal epidemiologic data, and will address classification issues and challenges in assessing pregnancy exposures and outcomes related to these data sources.
 The final course project entails a formal, written literature review as well as an NIH-style study proposal on a perinatal issue.